TiendaNube/standalone-apps/README.md

   - CLIENT_SECRET= Client Secret
   - USER_EMAIL= Your Partners Portal account email
   - APP_NAME= Your app name
-  - VITE_APP_TEMPLATE_API= http://localhost:<PORT>
+  - VITE_APP_TEMPLATE_API= http://localhost:PORT

 ### 8th - Run applications
-- To start both app-template-vite and app-template-node:
+- To start both `app-template-vite` and `app-template-node`:
   ```bash
   $ yarn dev
   ```

 ### 9th - Change redirect URL at Partner Portal
-- After starting the application, go back to the Partners Portal on the page (https://partners.nuvemshop.com.br/applications/update/<app-id>) and change the 'Redirect URL after installation' to `http://localhost:8000`.
+- After starting the application, go back to the Partners Portal on the page (https://partners.nuvemshop.com.br/applications/update/**app-id**) and change the 'Redirect URL after installation' to `http://localhost:8000`.

 ### 10th - Install app at store
-After the redirect URL has been changed, install the app in a store using the URL (<store-url>/admin/apps/<app-id>/authorize) and confirm the installation.
+After the redirect URL has been changed, install the app in a store using the URL (**store-url**/admin/apps/**app-id**/authorize) and confirm the installation.

 ### 11th - Now tests app
 Now, your app is ready to be used.